Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Proposed data processing

-In order to remove the rotational motion of selected pairs, we propose a weak rectification method.
-It warps two images to a common plane using the pre-computed rotation matrix $\bf R$.
+\paragraph{3-DoF weak rectification.} Given an image pair with the pre-computed relative pose, we warp both images to a common plane using the their relative rotation matrix $\bf R$.
 Specifically, (i) we fist convert $\bf R$ to rotation vector $\bf r$ using Rodrigues formula~\cite{trucco1998introductory} to obtain half rotation vectors for two images (\ie, $\frac{\bf r}{2}$ and $-\frac{\bf r}{2}$), and then we convert them back to rotation matrices $\bf R_1$ and $\bf R_2$. (ii) Given $\bf R_1$, $\bf R_2$, and camera intrinsic $\bf K$, we warp images to a new common image plane according to \equref{eqn:homography}.
 Then in the common plane, we crop their overlapped rectangular regions to obtain the weakly rectified pairs.
-See the Matlab pseudo code in the supplementary material.

-Compared with the standard rectification~\cite{fusiello2000compact}, our method only uses the rotation $\bf R$ for image warping and deliberately ignores the translation $\bf T$, so our weakly rectified pairs have 3-DoF translational motions, while the rigorously rectified pairs have 1-DoF translational motions, \ie, corresponding points have identical vertical coordinates.
-The reason is that we have different input settings (\ie, temporal frames from arbitrary-motion videos \vs\ left and right images from two horizontal cameras) and different purposes (\ie, depth learning \vs\ stereo matching) with the latter.

-On the one hand, due to the rigours 1-DoF requirement in stereo matching, the standard rectification~\cite{fusiello2000compact} suffers in forward-motion pairs, where the epipoles lie inside the image and cause heavy deformation, \eg, resulting in extremely large images~\cite{fusiello2000compact}.
-Although polar rectification~\cite{pollefeys1999simple} can mitigate the issue to some extent, the results are still deformed.
-However, this issue is avoided in our 3-DoF weak rectification, as we do not constrain the translational motion.
-On the other hand, the rigorous 1-DoF rectification is indeed unnecessary for depth learning.
-For example, related methods~\cite{zhou2017unsupervised,yin2018geonet,ranjan2019cc,monodepth2, bian2019depth} work well in KITTI videos, where image pairs have 3-DoF translational motions, and the results are comparable to methods those training on KITTI stereo pairs~\cite{garg2016unsupervised, godard2017unsupervised, zhan2018unsupervised}.
-Moreover, these methods show that the Pose CNN predicted 3-DoF translation is quite accurate, which even outperforms ORB-SALM~\cite{mur2015orb} on short sequences (\ie, 5-frame segments).

-Due to above reasons, we propose the 3-DoF weak rectification, which reduces the rectification requirement and more suits the unsupervised depth learning problem.
-In practice, we still let the Pose CNN to predict 6-DoF motions as all related works~\cite{zhou2017unsupervised,yin2018geonet,ranjan2019cc,monodepth2, bian2019depth}, where we use the predicted 3-DoF rotational motion to compensate the rotation residuals (see \figref{fig:pose-statistics}) caused by the imperfect rectification, and use the predicted 3-DoF translational motion to help train the depth CNN.